Santa Barbara Harbor

 An idyllic scene is Santa Barbara Harbor at sunset when the lingering light catches on the white rigging of the yachts, and the tall palms are silhouetted in clusters against the orange sky.
 Fishermen pour into the bars to have a drink after a hard day at sea, while couples from town gather to meet friends under the modern-looking white sail shades sheltered by glass from the cold sea air.

 Weekend mornings, joggers make their way along the breakwater, while families climb onto the rocks and dolphin sculpture at the end of it.
 Kids happily point at Stearn's Wharf, just across the water.
 Seals gather on a buoy and make their funny noises.
 Waves tumble over the sea wall, splashing unsuspecting people as they stroll along.
+Surfers flock to the beach at the end of the breakwater on high surf days.

 At night, a lively bar scene emerges.
 Pale red lanterns light upstairs windows where pomegranate margaritas are served at Endless Summer Bar-Cafe.
 Live music wafts out the window.
 It's more appealing than the meat market bar scene on State Street.
 What a lovely view of the yachts and mountains you can enjoy from up there at the bar!